Dresdner Bank: Partnership with BNP

+Takeover by Allianz

 In 2002 Dresdner Bank became a wholly owned subsidiary of the insurance corporation Allianz.
 In July 2006 Dresdner Kleinwort, dropped Wasserstein from their name and went through a re-organization of corporate bank, capital markets and investment bank.
 The arm made up of capital markets and investment banking.

 In 2008 it was reported that Allianz was looking to dispose of Dresdner Bank.
 British banking group Lloyds TSB were amongst those rumoured to be interested.
 However, by July that year Lloyds TSB had denied any interest in making a bid.

 Takeover by Commerzbank

 On August 31, 2008, Commerzbank announced that it would acquire Dresdner Bank for EUR 9.8 billion.
 Dresdner Bank was legally merged with Commerzbank on 11 May 2009 and ceased to be an independent entity.

-Acquisition by Deutsche Bank

 In 2009, Deutsche Bank announced it will integrate the Dresdner Agency Security Lending business into its trust and securities services (TSS) business in global transaction banking (GTB).